TaggrNetwork/Taggr/WHITEPAPER.md

 ## Moderation

 Moderation on $name is decentralized: it can be triggered by anyone and can be exercised by the _stalwarts_.
-Stalwarts are the top `$stalwart_percentage%` of users with the highest karma being active during the last `$min_stalwart_activity_weeks` consecutive weeks, with accounts older than `$min_stalwart_account_age_weeks` weeks.
-They are marked with ⚔️  on their profiles.
-They count as trusted members of the community and can carry out moderating actions.
 Whenever a post gets reported, all stalwarts get notified and are expected to confirm or reject the report.
 As soon as `$report_confirmation_percentage%` of stalwarts agree on confirmation or rejection of the report, the report gets closed.
 If most stalwarts confirm the report: